ucsc/site-slugstrong/returning-to-campus/create-workplace-plan.md

 ### Department/Unit Instructions

-Department return-to-on site operations were developed to assist you in developing a plan for how your department slowly and deliberately moves your currently-remote operations back to on campus/on-site operations over the coming months ahead.
+Department return-to-on site operations were developed to assist units in developing a plan for how departments slowly and deliberately move currently-remote operations back to on campus/on-site operations over the coming months ahead.

 The process is based on two key principles:

 * **Maintaining the safety and health of our community by focusing first on those functions that must be on-site to serve the community.** All operations will be required to have a review of their function prior to moving forward with resumption of on-site operations.
 * **Ensuring compliance with federal, state and local guidance.** In addition to the State of California’s Resilience Roadmap, we have guidance from the California Department of Public Health (CDPH), Cal OSHA and the Centers for Disease Control (CDC).

 We will continue to add to this process as further state and federal guidance is received but we want to enable you to start developing initial plans now.
 The Work Site Plan is built as both guidance and a template.
-Please use these materials to draft a return-to-campus plan for your department/unit.

 <figure class="inline-image center">{% asset worksite-flowchart.png magick:resize=600 alt="Main" %}</figure>

-**Step 1:** Submit a [request for approval](https://docs.google.com/forms/d/1efH_SosQgn4KPrdt8VNpGONK3URQ3-wpG7qXoHzH_Kc/viewform?ts=5efb86de&edit_requested=true) to return to on-site work location.
+**Step 1:** Principal Officers will make determinations about what functions will be submitted for review as part of the return to on-site operations.

+Once a principal officer determines that a function should go through the review process, then a request is submitted using the [Request to Engage in On-site Work Resumption Review](https://docs.google.com/forms/d/1efH_SosQgn4KPrdt8VNpGONK3URQ3-wpG7qXoHzH_Kc/viewform?ts=5efb86de&edit_requested=true).

 _Pending approval to return_

-**Step 2:** Complete mitigations and [submit your worksite plan](# add link here) to [worksite@ucsc.edu](mailto:worksite@ucsc.edu).
+**Step 2:** Units approved to move forward will complete a worksite plan [LINK] and complete mitigations.

 _Pending approval of worksite plan_

-**Step 3:** Commence return of staff and resume on-site operations
+**Step 3:** If work site plans are approved, then the unit can commence the return of employees and resume on-site operations.

-**Step 4:** Post-implementation review

-If you need assistance or have specific questions, please email [worksite@ucsc.edu](mailto:worksite@ucsc.edu).
+**Step 4:** There will be a post-implementation review, and compliance with work site plans will be monitored.
+Questions about the process can be sent to [worksite@ucsc.edu](mailto:worksite@ucsc.edu).